dbanty/dylananthony.com/_posts/fastapi-rust-3-trying-actix.md

 let actix_response: ServiceResponse = service.call(req).await?;
 ```

 Not the most elegant of solutions, but it worked.
 Now seems like a good time, by the way, to take away a point for "MUST have great documentation".
 While the docs for using [actix-web] as intended were good, I'm far off the beaten path at this point and will only go further.
-I didn't find any docs at all to help me with this nor later code, I spent a lot of time digging through source code and deciphering cryptic compiler errors.
+I didn't find any docs at all to help me with this nor later code, and instead spent a lot of time digging through source code and deciphering cryptic compiler errors.

 ## Using AWS SAM

 This _would_ have been the easiest part of the whole experiment if I had found [this blog post][sam blog] right away.
 I made the mistake of starting with the official docs which, even though they provided a Rust example, really didn't help at all.
 I then found another blog which got me 99% of the way there, but that last missing 1% meant my code would not compile.
 Anyway, once I found the good post, adapting it to use [Netlify's Lambda Runtime][netlify_lambda_http] was easy.

 Why Netlify's fork and not the official AWS runtime?
-Basically because it seems like AWS has abandoned their project, at least for now.
-Netlify has taken up maintenance in the meantime.
+Basically because it seems like AWS has abandoned their project for now.
+Netlify has graciously taken up maintenance in the meantime.

 ## Combining the Lambda Runtime with actix

-Getting [actix-web] to run using [netlify_lambda_http] was **very hard**.
-I am really not that experienced with Rust.
-I've been working with it part time for around a year, and most of that code is fairly simple.
+Getting [actix-web] to run using [netlify_lambda_http] was **very hard** and probably the most frustrating thing I've done in Rust so far.
 The way to set up a lambda handler is to provide either an async function or a struct that implements the `Handler` trait.
 Easy enough right?
-I already had an async function that would take some request data and spit out the `ServiceResponse` from that test service.
+I already had an async function that would take some request data and spit out the `ServiceResponse` so I _should_ just need to convert to and from the proper structures.

 As it turns out, the `Future` returned from the async function has to be `Send` (the lambda runtime must do something with threads to manage requests).
 The outputs of the futures provided by all the test methods I was using were not `Send`.
 As a result, the compiler spit out hundreds of lines about the nested types that were not `Send`, preventing me from using my async function.

 There is probably some standard way to get around this sort of stuff, but I couldn't figure it out, certainly not with messages as cryptic as the ones I was getting.
 So I turned to a crate I found called [warp_lambda].
 That's right, I found a crate that allows you to run [warp] on AWS Lambda.
 As a reminder, [rweb], the most promising option from a functional standpoint, is based on [warp].

 This crate has an implementation for the `Handler` trait which I used to model my own `Handler` trait for an actix-web `Service`.
 Using my own struct which implemented that trait suddenly made the "this is not `Send`" error messages simple enough to decipher.
-I was able to get the thing to actually compile, but it required using a few `unwraps` on errors which were not `Send`.
+I was able to get the thing to actually compile, but it required using a few `unwrap()`s on errors which were not `Send`.
 I could probably go back and figure out how to wrap or map those errors to something simpler to make my implementation less fragile, but I was already annoyed enough at this implementation that I was headed toward [rweb] anyway.

 At this point I encountered yet another problem.
 While I was able to create and run a `Service` in my `Handler`, I had to create it for every single request.
 Try as I might to decipher the opaque types involved with the _many_ generics used with an actix `App`, I could not satisfy the compiler enough to store this thing in my struct.
 I didn't run any benchmarks here, but there's no way that re-initializing an entire `App` for each and every request is fast.
 It would take a ton of testing to make sure it didn't fall over for large applications, which means I couldn't confidently check off the "perform at least as fast as FastAPI" requirement.